 The total Reserves position as on 31.3.2016 stood at Rs.34.48 crores against Rs.
 58.55crores in the previous year.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO:

 Particulars prescribed under Section 134 (3) (m) of the Companies Act 2013 read withthe Rule 8 (3) of Companies (Accounts) Rules 2014 are given below:

 I) CONSERVATION OF ENERGY

-2. Steps taken by the Company for utilisting alternative sources of energy:Company continues to draw cheaper power from APGPCL thereby reducing the average powercost.
+2. Steps taken by the Company for utilisting alternative sources of energy:Company could not take-up any steps in this regard due to poor financial position.

-3. Capital Investment on energy conservation equipments: Nil
+3. Capital Investment on energy conservation equipments: Rs.15.3 lakhs

-III) Foreign Exchange earning and outgo : (On cash basis) (Rs. in lakhs)
+III) Foreign Exchange earning and outgo : (On cash basis)